Racism in the work of Charles Dickens: Stage and screen adaptations

 The role of Fagin in Oliver Twist continues to be a challenge for actors who struggle with questions as to how to interpret the role in a post-Holocaust era.
 Various Jewish writers, directors, and actors have searched for ways to "salvage" Fagin.
 In recent years, Jewish performers and writers have attempted to 'reclaim' Fagin as has been done with Shakespeare's Shylock in The Merchant of Venice.
 The composer of the 1960s musical Oliver!, Lionel Bart, was Jewish, and he wrote songs for the character with a Jewish rhythm and Jewish orchestration.
 In spite of the musical's Jewish provenance, Jewish playwright Julia Pascal believes that performing the show today is still inappropriate, an example of a minority acting out on a stereotype to please a host society.
 Pascal claimed that "U.S. Jews are not exposed to the constant low-level anti-Semitism that filters through British society".
 In contrast to Pascal, The actor David Schneider, who studied for a PhD on Yiddish, found the Dickens novel, wherein Fagin is simply "the Jew," a difficult read, but saw Fagin in the musical as "a complex character" who was not "the baddie."
 Stage producer Menachem Golan also created a less well-known Hebrew musical of Oliver Twist.

-Some recent actors who have portrayed Fagin have tried to downplay Fagin's Jewishness, but actor Timothy Spall emphasised it while also making Fagin sympathetic.
+Some more recent actors who have portrayed Fagin have tried to downplay Fagin's Jewishness, but actor Timothy Spall emphasised it while also making Fagin sympathetic.
 For Spall, Fagin is the first adult character in the story with actual warmth.
 He is a criminal, but is at least looking out for children more than the managers of Twist's workhouse.
 Spall says "The fact is, even if you were to turn Fagin into a Nazi portrayal of a Jew, there is something inherently sympathetic in Dickens's writing.
 I defy anyone to come away with anything other than warmth and pity for him."
-Jewish actors who have portrayed Fagin on stage include Richard Kline, Ron Moody in the Oscar-winning film of the musical Oliver!, and Richard Dreyfuss in a Disney live action TV production.
+Jewish actors who have portrayed Fagin on stage include Richard Kline, Ron Moody in the Oscar-winning film of the musical Oliver!, and Richard Dreyfuss in a Disney live-action TV production.